8 Top Tips to Increase Compliance with Your Company's Travel Expense Policy

 Travel and expense (T&E) policy compliance is an important issue in businesses of all sizes.
 You see, travel and employee related expenses are the most common type of business expenses incurred by a company.
 Without a dedicated travel and expense policy policy in place, as well as company-wide compliance, these expenses could dramatically eat into your business’s bottom line.

 In this guide, we share our top 8 tips to increase travel and expense policy compliance within your company.

 1. Write a clear and concise travel and expense policy

-Your T&E policy should contain clear advice on matters such as approval procedures, points of contact, desired booking channels, regulations for using corporate credit cards, gifts, and favours.
+Your travel and expense policy should contain clear advice on matters such as approval procedures, points of contact, desired booking channels, regulations for using corporate credit cards, gifts, and favours.
 Additionally, it should include a list of expenses that your company won’t allow under any circumstances.

 Be sure to also explain the essential concepts of your business policy to your staff so they understand why the regulations exist.

 2. Ask for feedback

 Another way to ensure travel and expense policy compliance is to confirm with your employees that they understand every aspect of it.
 Give your staff time to read through the document carefully, then ask for feedback regarding what makes sense and what doesn’t, as well as any other queries they may have.
-This is a great way to get on top of T&E policy confusion before it wreaks havoc.
+This is a great way to get on top of travel and expense policy confusion before it wreaks havoc.

 3. Communication is key